Sankaty Head Light

 Admission

 Access to the lighthouse grounds is free of charge.
-However, donations to the ‘Sconset Trust are appreciated to support ongoing preservation efforts.
+Donations to the ’Sconset Trust are welcomed and support ongoing preservation efforts.

 Guided Tours

-Guided tours are available during special open house events, offering visitors insights into the lighthouse’s history, architecture, and the challenges of coastal preservation.
+Guided tours of the tower are available during special open house events, offering visitors insights into the lighthouse’s history, architecture, and the engineering challenges of the 2007 relocation.

 Visitor Guidelines

-- Stay within designated areas to protect the fragile coastal environment.
+• Stay within designated areas to protect the fragile coastal environment and respect the adjacent golf course.

-- Keep noise levels to a minimum to respect the tranquility of the area and neighboring properties.
+• Keep noise levels low to respect the tranquility of the area and neighboring properties.

 Plan Your Visit